 Get crucial feedback during the product development process.

-If you’re familiar with the Product Development Process, you will understand the term “prototype”, and you’ll also understand how important prototyping is throughout the entire design process.
-From the very first proof of concept, right through to pre-production, prototypes that look and perform exactly like the final product will help you refine and perfect the final product, avoid costly pitfalls and save you time and money in the long run.
+If you’re familiar with the Product Development Process, you’ll understand the term “prototype” and how important prototyping is throughout the entire design process.
+From the first proof of concept, right through to pre-production, prototypes that look and perform exactly like the final product help to refine and perfect the final product.
+This avoids costly pitfalls and saves time and money in the long run.
 When creating new products, prototypes are an essential step in evaluating design performance and function.

-A prototype is an early version of a product or its sub-components, made for the sole purpose of gaining insights into the merit of a proposed design.
-Unlike final production, prototypes are almost always made in very low volumes.
-Prototypes come in all shapes and sizes.
-They can be put together quickly with low-cost materials such as foam and cardboard, or produced from 3D CAD files using high tech additive and subtractive manufacturing processes such as 3D printing and CNC milling.
-Below are some of the types of prototypes we use throughout the product development process to help our clients make crucial decisions:
+A prototype is an early version of a product or its sub-components, made for the purpose of gaining insights into the merit of a proposed design.
+Unlike final production, prototypes are made in low volumes.
+They can be put together quickly with low-cost materials such as foam and cardboard, or produced from CAD files using high tech additive and subtractive manufacturing processes such as 3D printing and CNC milling.
+Some of the types of prototypes we use throughout the product development process to help our clients make crucial decisions are:

 A prototype takes time to develop but in the long run, you’ll save yourself both time and money once you’ve experienced the feedback that comes from developing a prototype.
 You’ll consolidate productions steps and refine materials and costs.
-You want to uncover and address potential design issues before spending your allocated engineering budget, before investing in manufacturing and, before delivering the final product to the market.
+Uncover and address potential design issues before spending your allocated engineering budget, before investing in manufacturing, and before delivering the final product to the market.

-A prototype highlights unknowns and shows you structural or functional weaknesses, giving you the opportunity to correct these at a less crucial point in the product development cycle.
+A prototype highlights unknowns and shows you structural or functional weaknesses.
+This gives you the opportunity to correct issues at a less crucial point in the product development cycle.